-NUR 6025 (3) Applied Drug Therapies for the APRN
+Applied Drug Therapies for the APRN

 This course is designed to prepare advanced practice nurses for prescribing drugs within the scope of their practice.
 Basic and advanced pharmacological principles and pharmacological actions of major drug classes will be discussed and explored in relation to physiologic systems.
 A focus on application of these agents to the individuals, families, and communities will be developed by the learner.
-Prerequisite: Graduate standing in nursing.